arnispk/Guidelines/CSS/README.md

     margin: 0 auto }
 ```

-In addition meaningfull whitespace may be used according these rules:
+In addition meaningful whitespace may be used according to these rules:

 * Properties are grouped by type (in order of priority).
   1. Box